Nuestra Señora de la Candelaria de Jaro: Description

 The title commemorates Mary's ritual purification during the Presentation of Jesus.
 Halakha (Jewish law) ordered that firstborn sons be redeemed at the Temple in Jerusalem when they were 40 days old.
 The mother, who expelled blood during the birth, was considered unclean for a week and 33 days thereafter, necessitating her purification at the same time the child is redeemed.
 Even though in Catholic doctrine, Mary herself was considered sinless ever since her Concepcion due to the merits of Christ.
 This, according to the theological treatises of Blessed Ramon Llull, the original author who wrote of the doctrine of "The Immaculate Concepcion".
 He was an ardent admirer as well as a staunch critic of Islamic thinkers: Al-Farabi, Avicenna and Ibn Sab'in.
 The Virgin Mary was pure and virginal: before, during and after Christ's birth, and has no need for "ritual purification" but due to her humility participated in the ritual anyway and by her humility showed the way for the purification of the whole of mankind.
 The Christ-child wears a necklace of gold bearing an elephant, giving it connections to the ancient kingdom of Pannai in Sumatra wherein Panay Island, the Filipino island where Jaro is in, was descended from the said kingdom.
-This is where the elephant was sacred to Hinduism and Buddhism, making the Nuestra Señora de la Candelaria de Jaro a functional Palladium (protective image) with partial prehispanic and precolonial origins and symbolism.
+And Pannai being a member of the Buddhist Srivijaya Empire which controlled the Strait of Malacca the world's busiest maritime seaport, for 600 years, this is where the elephant was sacred to Hinduism and Buddhism, making the Nuestra Señora de la Candelaria de Jaro a functional Palladium (protective image) with partial prehispanic and precolonial origins and symbolism albeit converted to Catholic Christianity now.
+As Srivijaya was the political entity which controlled the Strait of Malacca (The world's busiest shipping lane) the longest, this was matched by the devotion of the people of Iloilo, a city under the Archdiocese of Jaro, which was the last overseas capital of the entire Spanish Empire which once stretched from the Mediterranean to the Americas and to Asia and was given by Queen Maria Cristina of Spain, the title (Spanish: La muy leal y noble ciudad de Iloilo), The Most Loyal and Noble City of Iloilo due to Iloilo which remained loyal and steadfast amidst the total collapse of the Spanish Empire, making the city the most loyal city in the entire Spanish Empire.